 - Being aware of the strengths of the employee.
 This is essential when assigning specific projects and responsibilities to employees.

 - Aiming for the collaborative goal-setting process.
 The leader should give their team members ownership in setting goals and responsibilities.
-This might result in higher commitment to the goals and increased levels of creativity.
+This might result in a higher commitment to the goals and increased levels of creativity.

 - Having ongoing conversations.
 High performing employees want feedback in order to excel and make progress.

 Many leaders have underestimated the complexity of building high performing teams.
 In many instances, these complexities have led to quality issues, schedule delays, and inefficiencies.
 The road to team effectiveness and team cohesion is paved with hard work, but the benefits are multiple.
-They can include a competitive advantage, increased market share, more diversity in the workforce, and happier and more engaged employees.
+They can include competitive advantage, increased market share, more diversity in the workforce, and happier and more engaged employees.

 The secret to building high performing teams is: